Skip to main content

 Make tracks for the beach at Martha Lavinia, whether it be with board or boots in hand.
 Hit the waves or stroll the sands, and check out Pennys Lagoon, a rare perched lake, pooled atop sand at a higher level than other lakes around it.

-Spend an afternoon amid golfing greatness with a round at the Cape Wickham links course, rated by Golf Australia magazine as Australia’s second-best golf course.
+Spend an afternoon amid golfing greatness with a round at the Cape Wickham links course, rated Australia’s best golf course by Australian Golf Digest.

 Head to Grassy for dinner devoted to island produce at Wild Harvest.